WebAssembly/spec/proposals/function-references/Overview.md

 * Function-level locals must have a type that is defaultable.

-* TODO: Table definitions with a type that is not defaultable must have an initialiser value.
+* Table definitions with a type that is not defaultable must have an initialiser value.
 (Imports are not affected.)

 #### Local Types